sindresorhus/p-throttle/readme.md

 ### throttle(function_)

+Returns a throttled version of `function_`.

 #### function_

 Type: `Function`

-Promise-returning/async function or a normal function.
+A promise-returning/async function or a normal function.

 ### throttledFn.abort()